PieterjanMontens/ada_socketsrv/README.md

  * Interest in learning the language (compiler, data types, concurrency, strong typing)

 ## Current state
 It just answers something to a HTTP/1.1 request, one at a time.
+Still working on a parser.

 ## How to use
 You'll need Ada, GNAT & gprbuild.